alex21738/Medium_Popularity_Prediction/README.md

 ## Model & Results

 Models used were KNN, Random Rorest, and XGboost.
-XGboost performed the best with F1 score: 0.87 and Accuracy: 0.95.
+XGboost performed with best F1 score: 0.87 and best Accuracy: 0.95.

 ## Model Conclusion